iTwin/admin-components-react/packages/modules/imodel-browser/MUI-MIGRATION.md

 ### New exports (no legacy equivalent)

 - `ThumbnailIconButton` — styled MUI `IconButton` with translucent background and backdrop blur, intended for use in thumbnail overlay slots (`thumbnailTopLeft`, `thumbnailTopRight`, etc.).
+- `SvgThumbnail` (and `SvgThumbnailProps`) — wraps a Stratakit SVG href so it can be passed as a `thumbnail` with correct sizing/layout.

 ---